Blakeney Point coastal walk to Lifeboat House

 Start: Cley beach, Norfolk Wildlife Trust car park, grid ref: TG048453

 From the car park walk onto the shingle ridge towards the sea and turn left.
 If the tide is out, you can walk along the beach, which is a slightly easier surface to walk.
 The shingle ridge, which begins at Weybourne, is 8 miles (12km) long. and has grown westwards over time, forming Blakeney Point spit.
 Vegetated shingle is a rare habitat, home to scarce plants such as horned sea poppy, sea pea and shrubby sea blight.
-Look out for sandwich terns at the end of the point.
+Please give any fenced areas a wide berth to minimise disturbance to nesting birds.

 Sandwich terns nest on the end of the Point; some years it's home to a third of the breeding UK population.
 In spring and summer, they can often be seen flying with sand eels in their bills.
 Common, arctic and little terns also breed here.